kareemabogazala/riscv-emulator/README.md

-# riscv-emulator
+# riscv-simulator
-# 🧠 RISC-V Emulator
+# 🧠 RISC-V Simulator
 *A single-cycle RISC-V RV32I CPU written entirely from scratch in modern C++*

 ---

 ## 🚀 Overview
-This project is a **from-scratch implementation of a RISC-V CPU emulator**, built as a personal exploration into **computer architecture, CPU design, and low-level systems**.
+This project is a **from-scratch implementation of a RISC-V CPU simulator**, built as a personal exploration into **computer architecture, CPU design, and low-level systems**.

 It currently supports the **RV32I base instruction set**, full **memory mapping**, and can **run compiled C programs** without any external operating system.

 I started this project after completing the **Operating Systems Engineering (JOS)** course, where I built a basic OS.
 That experience made me curious about what happens *below* the OS — so I decided to build the CPU itself.

-The entire emulator was written in my free time, from an empty folder, as part of my journey to understand hardware/software interaction at the lowest level.
+The entire simulator was written in my free time, from an empty folder, as part of my journey to understand hardware/software interaction at the lowest level.

 ---